karimarous/Getting_started_with_Terraform_and_AWS/lab17/README.md

 # 1. Use ami data source and provision an ec2 instance

-1.1 Go to main.tf and add with the following code
+1.1 Go to main.tf and add the following code
 ```
    data "aws_ami" "ubuntu" {
      most_recent = true